thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 - [*Feature Branching is Evil*]({% link _talks/feature-branching-considered-evil.md %})

 Continuous Delivery Conference NL reflected a rather "enterprisey" character.
-I was expecting, if I get selected, they would select *Continuous Delivery is more than just Tooling, It's a Mindset*.
+I was expecting, if I got selected, they would select *Continuous Delivery is more than just Tooling, It's a Mindset*.
 Well no!
 They went for the provocative topic.
 Look at that!
 The ball was about to get rolling.